 In the continual quest to get more bang for your buck, you may be drawn to the dollar store for items you’ve been buying elsewhere.
 You can definitely save money shopping at dollar stores for some items but, as with many things in life, pay attention or the deal might not seem so sweet later.

 Not everything in a dollar store is priced at $1.
 In fact, in some, more than 70% of the merchandise, costs more.
-Among the major chains, only Dollar Tree sticks to the $1 price point.
+The last major holdout, Dollar Tree, raised its price to $1.25.
 Dollar General, Family Dollar and 99¢ Only start at $1 and take it from there.
 On the other hand, chains like Family Dollar not only take manufacturers’ coupons, but also produce their own in-store coupons, so savvy shoppers can really save on many name-brand items.

 I’m sometimes amazed at what I find at Dollar Tree.
 Where else could I find a pink tutu and a “rhinestone”-studded crown for a 2-year old princess for a buck each?
 Dollar stores are among the best sources for low-cost greeting cards, gift wrap and bags, party decorations and office supplies.